Amass $70,000 By Changing One Lifestyle Habit

 Next, you have to make sure that savings goes into the investment account.
 If you do not already have an account at a discount broker, open one up at Charles Schwab.com.
 They have low minimums for initial account set up.
 Set up an automatic transfer of $140 per month from your bank account into the investment account.
 Direct the investment company (by phone or online) to invest those funds each month into a diversified stock index fund.

 That’s it, you’re done.
 Continue the fund transfer and investing through market ups and downs and do not touch the funds.
 Over time, if history is any guide, your funds will multiply.

 Caveat; Please consult your own financial adviser before making any investment decisions.
 This article is for information only and not designed as a recommendation to buy any specific financial products.
 Charles Schwab is a good discount broker for those with a small amount of cash.
 If you can meet higher minimum cash requirements, Fidelity, TD Ameritrade, or most of the discount brokers will get you started investing just fine.

-Get more wealth building strategies in How to Get Rich; Wealth Building Guide for the Financially Illiterate, by Barbara Friedberg
+Get more wealth building strategies in How to Get Rich, by Barbara Friedberg

 Do you frequently buy snacks while out and about?
 Have you ever tried to cut back and bring lunches and snacks from home?